You can see that the battery is still half full after 9 hours being on.

 My head hurt, and had a really big headache, but was hungry and around an hour later I was able to eat dinner, oh yes !!!

 You come out of the theatre with a bandage around your that’s is very tight around the head , but other that that no outward signs, but boy does your head hurt

 After dinner I even walked around the ward a little, though was suffering from a slight dizziness

 The night was uncomfortable, you cannot sleep on the side that you were operated on as it’s painful, even on your back isn’t top either, and of course you have a drip in your arm that always seems to get in the way

-For the next two weeks I basically went from headache to headache, your head not only hurts but it’s all ‘stuffed’ up, like when when you git a sticking hangover, I only took paracetamols and I don’t like taking stronger stuff, the stomach also played up for well a over a week, and the dizziness was quite often, so basically for around two weeks you do nothing
+For the next two weeks I basically went from headache to headache, your head not only hurts but it’s all ‘stuffed’ up, like when when you got a very bad hangover, I only took paracetamols and I don’t like taking stronger stuff, the stomach also played up for well a over a week, and the dizziness was quite often, so basically for around two weeks you do nothing

-A control visit at the hospital and to take of the plasters that were covering the wound, all is extremely clean and shown in photos.
+26/02/2019 A control visit at the hospital and to take of the plasters that were covering the wound, all was extremely clean and shown in photos.
 I was starting to feel more normal like after this time, though still stomach and dizziness were playing up

 After the settings were finished now came the the moment to see what would happen, she switched on the implant.